 Protecting avian life.

-The implementation of new technologies such as offshore wind necessitates thorough consideration and study of their potential impacts on the rich and diverse ecosystem of The Great Lakes.
+The implementation of new technologies such as far-offshore wind necessitates thorough consideration and study of their potential impacts on the rich and diverse ecosystem of The Great Lakes.
 Protecting avian life is a top priority.

 To date, almost all North American and European studies of the impacts of wind farms on birds and bats is predicated on land-based turbines.
 The worst perpetrators have been found to be older, poorly located wind farms that employ outdated technology such as trellised towers and small turbines that rotate at high speeds.